The Ultimate Everglades National Park Travel Guide

 Despite the park’s massive size, traditional front-country camping and RV services are limited to just two sites inside the park.
-Long Pine Key Campground, near the Royal Palm Information Station, is only open November through April, while Flamingo Campground is open all year ($20 per night, $30 for electric hookups at both sites) and offers watercraft rentals.
+Long Pine Key Campground, near the Royal Palm Information Station, is only open November through May ($30 per night, no electric hookups available), while Flamingo Campground is open all year ($30 per night, $45 for electric hookups) and offers watercraft rentals.
 Reservations are recommended during the dry season.

 There’s plenty of Gulf of Mexico beach camping on the park’s west coast, and much of the park is only accessible by canoe, kayak, or flatboat, so backcountry campers will be rewarded with solitude like few other places left in the U.S. But you must take trip planning seriously and pack your canoe or kayak with enough food and water for the length of your excursion.
 You’ll also need to know how to orient yourself with GPS and nautical maps—it’s easy to get lost in this landscape of repetitive landmarks.
-Backcountry camping permits are only issued on a first-come, first-served basis in person at the Flamingo and Gulf Coast Visitor Centers. ($15 fee, plus $2 per day during the dry season; free during the wet season).
+Backcountry camping permits are only issued on a first-come, first-served basis in person at the Flamingo and Gulf Coast Visitor Centers ($21 fee, plus $2 per day).

 If you like a bed and shower, Everglades City is a great base camp.
 The town has a museum, restaurants, and an eclectic assortment of hardy inhabitants.
-Places to stay include Ivey House B&B (from $109) and the cabins at the turn-of-the-century Rod and Gun Club (from $99).
-Longer-stay self-catering options include the recently reopened Captain’s Table Resort (from $99), great for large groups, and the waterfront one- and two-bedroom condos at River Wilderness.
+Places to stay include Ivey House Everglades Adventure Hotel (from $129) and the cottages at the turn-of-the-century Rod and Gun Club (from $125).
+Longer-stay self-catering options include the Captain’s Table Hotel (from $109), great for large groups, and the waterfront one- and two-bedroom cabins at River Wilderness (from $130).
 You can also rent kayaks and gear at Ivey House, take swamp-buggy tours, and hire park-approved fishing charters and guides to lead you into the Glades.